Complexity of polytope diameters via perfect matchings: Overview of the reductions

 \begin{lemma*}[cf.~\cite{CHVATAL1975}, \cite{IWATA2002}] Let $G=(V,E)$ be a bipartite graph.
 Consider two vertices $\mathbf{x}=\chi^M$ and $\mathbf{y}=\chi^{M'}$ of $P_G$ corresponding to perfect matchings $M$ and $M'$ in $G$.
 Then $\mathbf{x}$ and $\mathbf{y}$ are adjacent in the skeleton of $P_G$ if and only if the symmetric difference $M\Delta M'$ consists of the edge-set of exactly one cycle in $G$. \end{lemma*}

 From the above we can see that the problem of determining the (combinatorial) diameter of the perfect matching polytope of $G$ boils down to determining the maximal distance of two matchings in $G$, when one is allowed to flip\footnote{If $C$ is a cycle in $G$ that is alternating w.r.t.~the current perfect matching $M$, then flipping $C$ means exchanging matching and non-matching edges along $C$, i.e., moving from $M$ to the new perfect matching given by the symmetric difference $M\Delta C$.} a single alternating cycle at a time.
-As we will work with this iterative flipping of cycles from now on it will be useful to introduce the following definition. \begin{definition} Let $G=(V,E)$ be a graph and let $M_1$, $M_2$ be two perfect matchings in $G$.
-We call a collection of cycles $\mathcal{C} = (C_1, \dots, C_\ell)$ in $G$ a \emph{flip sequence of length $\ell$ from $M_1$ to $M_2$} if \begin{enumerate} \item For every $i\in \{1,\dots, \ell\}$ the cycle $C_i$ is $M_1\Delta C_1\Delta C_2\Delta \dots \Delta C_{i-1}$-alternating, and \item $M_2 = M_1\Delta C_1\Delta C_2\Delta \dots \Delta C_{\ell}$. \end{enumerate} \end{definition}

 We will reduce the \textsc{Hamiltonian Cycle Problem} to the problem of determining the diameter of the perfect matching polytope $P_G$ of a given graph $G$.
 Recall that the Hamiltonian cycle problem is the algorithmic decision problem of deciding whether or not an input graph contains a Hamiltonian cycle, and that this problem is well-known to be \NP-complete~\cite{GareyJohnson1990}.